syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

 {% endif %}

 >* The `headerTemplate` property is only applicable to Grid columns that have a header element.
->* You can use any HTML or ##Platform_Name## component in the header template to add additional functionality to the header element.
+>* You can use any HTML or ##Platform_Name## control in the header template to add additional functionality to the header element.

 ## Stacked header

 In Grid, you can group multiple levels of column headers by stacking the Grid columns.
 This feature allows you to organize the Grid columns in a more structured and understandable way.
 This can be achieved by setting the [columns->columns](../../api/grid/column/#columns) property.
 Within this property, you can define an array of column objects to group together as sub-headers under a main header.
 You can define the `headerText` property of each sub-header column to set the text for that sub-header.

 You can customize the appearance of the stacked header elements by using the headerTemplate property.
-This property accepts an id reference, which allows you to define custom HTML elements or ##Platform_Name## components to the header element.
+This property accepts an id reference, which allows you to define custom HTML elements or ##Platform_Name## control to the header element.
 Here's an example of how to use stacked headers with a custom `headerTemplate` in Syncfusion Grid.

 {% if page.publishingplatform == "typescript" %}